Initializing the Repeater

 Note: If you run this command while a service is already running, it will first stop and delete the running service, and then restart it with the new repeater settings.

-Note: Currently supported operating systems include windows (wscm) and Linux (systemd).
+Note: Currently supported operating systems include Windows (wscm), Linux (System-V, Upstart, SystemD), and macOS.

 --remove-daemon, --remove,